MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Unified-Write-Filter.md

 - You can manage UWF directly on a Windows 10 device using [uwfmgr.exe](uwfmgrexe.md), or remotely using MDM tools with the [UnifiedWriteFilter CSP](/windows/client-management/mdm/unifiedwritefilter-csp) or the [UWF WMI](uwf-wmi-provider-reference.md).

-- You can [update and service UWF-protected devices](service-uwf-protected-devices.md), either by using UWF servicing mode or by adding file and registry exclusions to specific system areas.
+- You can [update and service UWF-protected devices](service-uwf-protected-devices.md) by using UWF servicing mode or adding file and registry exclusions to specific system areas.

 - On Windows 10, version 1803, you can use a [persistent overlay](uwfoverlay.md#persistent-overlay) to allow data saved in the virtual overlay to remain even after a reboot.